Shengwang-Community/ShengwangChat-UIKit-rn/docs/v3/en/uikit.en.md

 ## Initialization

 There are many parameters to be set during initialization.
-You must pass in `appKey` and determine whether to log in automatically.
+You must pass in `appId` and determine whether to log in automatically.
 Other parameters are optional.
-See the `ContainerProps` type for details [here](../../../packages/react-native-chat-uikit/src/container/types.tsx).
+See the `ContainerProps` type for details [here](../../../packages/react-native-shengwang-chat-uikit/src/container/types.tsx).

 ```tsx
 export function App() {